Charitable Lead Trusts

 Charitable lead trusts come in a variety forms, each having its own tax and financial implications.
 We recommend that you discuss the best options for you with your advisors.

-If you would like more information about making a gift to AAAS through a charitable lead trust, please contact Juli Staiano, Director of Development.
+If you would like more information about making a gift to AAAS through a charitable lead trust, please contact Juli Staiano, Director of Philanthropy and Strategic Partnerships.
 Please also let us know if you wish to support a particular program or create a new fund or endowment through your trust so that we can ensure that your explicit intentions can be carried out.
 In some cases, we may prepare a Memorandum of Understanding articulating what the gift will support and how it will be administered.

 Donors who notify us of their intention to support AAAS by establishing a charitable lead trust are highlighted as members of our 1848 Society, recognizing individuals who provide for AAAS through their wills or other charitable plans.